CNuge/update-salmon-220k-positions/README.md

     - need a completely unfiltered map file, with the full list of 220k SNPs.
     - `CIGENE_220K_SNPlocation_majorminor.txt` Even better, has the relevant info for the alleles so no ped file needed!
     - COLUMNS: POS MAJOR   MINOR   CHR INDEX   SNP

 [] confirm the major minor order above, I'm suspicious about it so emailed Tony for double check of that assumption.
+    - confirmed, I looked at the PED/MAP file from my work on the AS introgression and they all matched up (some were reverse comliments as per quirk mentioned below, but major/minor order held.)

 [] - build a key / dictonary file with the names of the chromosomes from the three files, make sure they're matched unambigiously
     OLD_genome_chr_names.txt, NEW_genome_chr_names.txt, and unique of `CIGENE_220K_SNPlocation_majorminor.txt` CHR